luispedro/metarabbit/draft-label2.rst

-A basic labeling principle
+"The label it once, label it" twice Principle

-In any machine learning based application, you often need labeled data.
+In many machine learning based applications, you need labeled data.
 This often means asking "experts" to label your data.
+I hereby introduce the *label it once, label it twice principle*:

 **Whenever you ask experts to label data, always get some data independently labeled by more than one.**

 I have seen projects where two people are deemed capable of labeling data, simply split the data 50/50.
-If you cannot afford to have the two labelers label all the data, split it 40-20-40, please: 40% for labeler 1, 40% for labeler 2, and 20% overlap.
+This is a huge missed opportunity.
+If you cannot afford to have the two labelers label all the data, split it 40-20-40, please:
+40% for labeler 1, 40% for labeler 2, and 20% overlap.

 §